Ace Combat Zero: The Belkan War: Plot

 In 1995, the Principality of Belka, suffering from a severe economic crisis, launches an invasion of its neighbors on the Osean continent including Ustio, a resource-rich country formerly part of Belka.
 Overwhelmed by Belkan forces, Ustio's government hires mercenaries to offset Belka's military advantage, including Galm Team, a squadron consisting of elite fighter pilots "Cipher" and Larry "Pixy" Foulke (Yuri Lowenthal).
 The game's plot is told in retrospective, in the form of a television documentary about Galm Team and the Belkan War, broadcast a decade after the events of the game; the player's actions and Ace Style affect how the documentary is told and who is interviewed in the cutscenes.

 Galm Team's actions turn the tide of the war and lead to Belkan forces being repelled from Ustio, while the international community forms the Allied Forces coalition to liberate Belka's neighbors and mount a counteroffensive to force Belka's capitulation.
-Now joined by Osean Federation pilot Patrick James "PJ" Beckett (Johnny Yong Bosch), Galm Team gains recognition for destroying Belka's anti-aircraft laser weapon Excalibur, but Pixy becomes disillusioned with the war when they are ordered to support the indiscriminate bombing of a Belkan city.
-Unable to stop the Allied advance, Belka detonates seven nuclear weapons on their own soil in a desperate attempt to halt the Allied invasion, killing thousands of people.
-In the chaos, Pixy deserts Galm Team and nearly kills Cipher.
+Now joined by Osean Federation pilot Patrick James "PJ" Beckett (Johnny Yong Bosch), Galm Team gains recognition for destroying Belka's "Excalibur" anti-aircraft laser installation, but Pixy becomes disillusioned with the war when they are ordered to support the indiscriminate bombing of a Belkan city.
+Unable to stop the Allied advance, Belka detonates seven nuclear weapons on its own soil in a desperate attempt to halt the Allied invasion, killing thousands of civilians.
+In the chaos, Pixy deserts Galm Team and attacks Cipher before escaping.

 Following the detonations, the Allied Forces order a ceasefire and the Belkan government formally surrenders.
-Debates ensue among the Allied Forces over territory, and ultranationalist and anarchist defectors including Pixy form "A World With No Boundaries", a Posadist terrorist organization intent on erasing national borders under the belief they are the primary cause of conflict and strife; they plan to commit nuclear terrorism against nations to usher in their utopia.
+Debates ensue among the Allied Forces over territory, and ultranationalist and anarchist defectors including Pixy form "A World With No Boundaries", a terrorist organization intent on erasing national borders under the belief they are the primary cause of conflict and strife; they plan to commit nuclear terrorism against nations to usher in their utopia.
 Galm Team is deployed to eliminate the terrorists, culminating in the siege of a fortified dam that houses a Belkan ICBM carrying nuclear warheads.
 Galm Team successfully destroys the launch control mechanisms, but PJ is killed by Pixy flying a laser-armed prototype fighter jet linked to the ICBM, which Pixy activates before challenging Cipher to a final duel.
 After a protracted dogfight, Pixy is shot down by Cipher, disabling the ICBM and ending the terrorist threat.

-With the end of the Belkan War, peace returns to the Osean continent, but vengeful Belkan nationalists secretly plot their revenge.
+With the end of the Belkan War, peace returns to the Osean continent.
 Cipher is revealed to have completely vanished after the conflict, with no records of his personal information or fate.
-The documentary ends with an interview with a reformed Pixy, who is revealed to have survived being shot down and is now a mercenary soldier fighting in the Continental War.
-After musing on his experiences, Pixy thanks Cipher for serving alongside him, and expresses his hopes that they will meet again.
+The documentary ends with an interview with a reformed Pixy, who had survived being shot down and is now a mercenary infantryman fighting in the Continental War.
+After musing on his experiences, Pixy thanks Cipher and expresses his hopes that they will meet again.